-- Frequent flyers should consider this headset because the noise cancelling on is solid.
+- Frequent flyers should consider this headset because the noise canceling on is solid.
 Pair the effective ANC with great passive isolation, comfortable memory foam ear pads, and long battery life, and these are perfect for your next cross-country flight.

 What’s it like to use the Phiaton 900 Legacy?

 The Phiaton 900 Legacy provides a seamless user experience.
-This active noise cancelling (ANC) headset might not look like anything out of the ordinary, but it has plenty of tech packed inside which makes them a breeze to use, even before my morning coffee.
+This active noise canceling (ANC) headset might not look like anything out of the ordinary, but it has plenty of tech packed inside which makes them a breeze to use, even before my morning coffee.
 The Phiaton 900 Legacy headphones are made of lightweight plastic making the total weight of the headphones only 256 grams, so you should be able to wear them for long periods of time.